Kit Bakke: Life underground

-Personal life
+Later life

 Bakke has earned two bachelor's degrees and two master's degrees: two in nursing, one in political science, and one in public health.

 She moved to Seattle with her young daughter, Maya, to be close to family.
 She married in 1982.
-For thirteen years, Kit worked as an oncology nurse at Children's Regional Hospital in Seattle.
-Today, Bakke is involved with charities that tackle local issues, such as drug abuse and homelessness.
+For thirteen years, Bakke worked as an oncology nurse at Children's Regional Hospital in Seattle.
+In the 2000s, she was involved with charities that tackle local issues, such as drug abuse and homelessness.

 Bakke remained underground for two years, and in that time cut off all contact with her parents.
 She has expressed guilt about the effect of her actions on her parents, but according to Flanigan, "Bakke says she doesn't have any regrets.
 ‘Of course we made mistakes, but everyone makes mistakes...
 I believe in putting yourself out there for the things you care about.
 If you don't do that, you're going to live a diminished life.'"
 In another interview, Bakke describes the Students for a Democratic Society as being arrogant bullies.

-Kit Bakke has raised two daughters and currently lives in Seattle with her husband.
-In 2006, Kit Bakke wrote a bio-memoir, Miss Alcott's E-mail.
+Bakke has raised two daughters and lives in Seattle with her husband.
+She has written three books: Miss Alcott's Email, Dancing On the Edge, and Protest on Trial: The Seattle 7 Conspiracy.